-The investments we make to create opportunity will be small in the long run compared to the prices to be paid for poverty - ignorance - disease discrimination and crime.
+The investments we make to create opportunity will be small in the long run compared to the prices to be paid for poverty . . . ignorance . . . disease . . . discrimination and crime.
 Perhaps we can talk further about this in our discussion.

-But before we go into our discussion, I'd like to take a few more moments to talk with you about some other investments this country is making: investments which require money, patience, and sometimes human life.
+But before we go into our discussion, Istd like to take a few more moments to talk with you about some other investments this country is making: investments which require money, patience, and sometimes human life.

 All of our minds turn these days to the troubles around the world which not only do not disappear, but seem to multiply.
-Today it is Viet Nam... it is the Dominican Republic.
+Today it is Vietnam.
 Tomorrow it may be someplace else.

-These are questions asked: Do we belong in these places?
+There are questions asked: Do we belong in these places?
 Is it worth the money?
-Is it worth, in some cases, the lives of our sons?
+Is it worth the lives of our sons?

 Believe me, these are not questions to be taken lightly.
 This country has carried a burden in the world for a long time.
-It is discouraging to carry such a burden -- to do your best but to see the burden grow heavier -- and then to realize that there's no end to the road in sight.
+It is discouraging to carry such a burden - to do your best but to see the burden grow heavier - and then to realize that there's no end to the road in sight.